 Unfortunately, some companies don’t utilize software solutions to track and maintain their reporting records.
 They’ll show up with a clipboard, and hand-write their inspection report and then turn it over to you when they’re finished.
 Part of the inspection process is to review previous inspection documentation.
 If you were to somehow lose a copy of that report, would your inspection provider be able to provide you with a replacement of those reports?

 OSHA & ASME require that documentation for the most recent periodic inspection performed shall be maintained.
 Ask the following questions to any company you’re considering using for rigging inspection:

 - Will they provide you with a digital copy of their inspection report, or do they leave you with a hand-written report?

 - What type of criteria is covered in the inspection report?
 Will it satisfy OSHA and ASME requirements if they show up for an audit?

 - Do they keep a copy of the report, and for how long do they retain a copy of the report?
-OSHA states that you must have a minimum of two years of inspection reports on file to remain in compliance.
+ASME states that documentation that the most recent periodic inspection was performed shall be maintained.

-- Are their reports in compliance with unique OSHA standards for wire rope inspection, roundsling inspection, chain sling inspection, and the inspection of rigging hardware?
+- Are their reports in compliance with unique OSHA / ASME standards for wire rope inspection, roundsling inspection, chain sling inspection, and the inspection of rigging hardware?

 Companies that are serious about the inspection of rigging equipment will have a dedicated team to reach out, schedule, and coordinate inspections with their customers.
 They will run a proactive program to reach out to you monthly, quarterly, or annually—depending on the agreement that you have in place.
 This helps to take a lot of the guesswork out of when they might show up, and also helps take some of the responsibility off of your shoulders to remember to schedule your inspections.